 Specific responsibilities include:

-● Support in research and execution of various public-private partnerships for NYC Open Data and the MODA team at large
+- Support in the research and execution of various public-private partnerships for NYC Open Data and the MODA team at large

-● Excellent writing and communication skills (email, phone, in person)
+- Outstanding writing and communication skills (email, phone, in-person)

-● Experience in creative visual storytelling and / or proficiency in Adobe InDesign, Illustrator, and Photoshop are a plus but not required
+- Experience in creative visual storytelling and / or proficiency in Adobe InDesign, Illustrator, and Photoshop is a plus, but not required

 About the Office: